ChalmersGU-data-structure-courses/dsabook/src/B12-quicksort.md

 A simple improvement might then be to replace Quicksort with a faster sort for small subarrays, say Insertion Sort or Selection Sort.
-However, there is an even better\---and still simpler\---optimization.
+However, there is an even better -- and still simpler -- optimization.
 When Quicksort partitions are below a certain size, do nothing!
 The values within that partition will be out of order.
 However, we do know that all values in the array to the left of the partition are smaller than all